dantmnf/WSLAttachSwitch/README.md

 WSLAttachSwitch.exe "New Virtual Switch" --mac 00-11-45-14-19-19
 WSLAttachSwitch.exe --mac 00:11:45:14:19:19 "New Virtual Switch"
 WSLAttachSwitch.exe --mac 0011.4514.1919 "New Virtual Switch" --vlan 2
+WSLAttachSwitch.exe "New Virtual Switch" --save-params true WSLAttachSwitch.exe #If the tool was previously invoked with --save-params true, then it will re-use the parameters from that invocation
 ```

 ## Notes